PennyLaneAI/pennylane/doc/introduction/data.rst

 -----------------------------

 We can access data of a desired type with the :func:`~pennylane.data.load` function.
 This downloads the desired dataset or loads it from local storage if previously downloaded.

-Some examples of data categories available for download include 'qchem', quantum chemistry-related datasets, and 'qspin', spin-system-related datasets.
-To specify the desired data, we use several arguments.
-For 'qchem' this includes the molname, basis, and bondlength, and for 'qspin' this includes sys_name, periodic, lattice, and layout.
+To specify the dataset to be loaded, the data category (``data_type``) must be specified, alongside category-specific keyword arguments.
+For the full list of available datasets, please see the dataset library documentation.
 The :func:`~pennylane.data.load` returns a list with the desired data which can then be used within the usual PennyLane workflow.